the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="Aerial photo of the DUO in Singapore" caption="Photo by Iwan Baan" imgFile="/guides/singapore/duo-iwan-baan.jpg"/>

-Ole Scheeren's **DUO** is composed of two towers housing hotel and high-end serviced apartments with retail at its base.
+Ole Scheeren's **DUO** is composed of two towers housing hotel, and high-end serviced apartments with retail at its base.
 It is characterized by its rounded, sliced volumetry, clad all over with distinct hexagonal facade panels.
 Its lower, public floors are also relatively welcoming and are a nice addition to the surrounding public space.

 Built right across the street from I.M.
 Pei's Gateway towers (great buildings, BTW), it is said that its round, soft shape tries to balance Pei's sharp and aggressive design.
 Well, _Feng Shui_.
 But what impressed me the most was the weird-looking building right on the same plot as the DUO towers: the Parkview Square.
 It is as if their rounded shape were their reaction to this building's excess of gold and marble and weird statues and globes.
 Such an odd (but fun!) contrast to the modernity and sleekness of the DUO.